Operation Aloha (album)

-Operation Aloha is the first and only album released by a supergroup of 14 musicians of the same name.
+Operation Aloha is the only album released by a supergroup of 14 musicians of the same name.
 The album was conceived by photographer Christopher Wray-McCann who asked some of his musician friends if they wanted to live in a treehouse and record an album in Maui, Hawaii for 30 days.
 The group did not tour extensively, only appearing live on Last Call with Carson Daly and at The Troubadour to support the album.

 Track listing

 Alternative versions of the songs "Failure" and "Elephant Pharmacy" are also on Ian Ball's solo album Who Goes There?